-The assessment will draw questions at random from each of the sections you see below.
+The assessment will randomly draw questions from each of the sections listed below.

 The Scrum Framework

-Scrum theory includes time-boxing, and specific roles, rules, and artifacts.
+Scrum theory includes timeboxing, and specific accountabilities, rules, and artifacts.
 All elements of Scrum complement each other to form a consistent whole.
 All work is performed in Sprints.
-All base rules, events, and roles are described in the Scrum Guide, the acknowledged Scrum body of knowledge.
+All base rules, events, and accountabilities are described in the Scrum Guide, the acknowledged Scrum body of knowledge.
 Each part of Scrum ties back to the principles and theory.

 This is foundational knowledge for every Scrum Team member and anyone involved with Scrum.
-A Professional Scrum Developer works effectively on a Development Team within the Scrum framework to deliver value in the form of working software at the end of every Sprint.
+A Professional Scrum Developer works effectively on a Scrum Team within the Scrum framework to deliver value.

 Scrum Theory and Principles